 With the elderly and other vulnerable people confined to their homes, broadband is an ideal way for them to keep in touch with friends, family, and support services, while also providing valuable information and entertainment.

-If they do not already have broadband or a phone line they can probably still get it installed.
-As mentioned above, premises with an active phone line may not require an engineer visit, but Openreach is still installing in homes for the elderly or vulnerable.
-You can also get a new installation from Virgin Media.
+If they do not already have broadband or a phone line they can still get it installed.
+As mentioned above, premises with an active phone line may not require an engineer visit.

 However, it will take around two weeks to get fixed-line home broadband installed.
 If you need something sooner than that, use mobile broadband or a smartphone.
 It will be ready to go as soon as the equipment is received and does not require an engineer.